MEET OUR

 ANGELA JOHNSON

 Angela Johnson is the founder of Full-Blown Trombone and a trombonist and music educator based in Catonsville, Maryland.
-She performs regularly with the Summer Club Big Band around Pennsylvania and New Jersey.
+She performs regularly with the Ellicott City Trombone Choir and the Summer Club Big Band.

 Angela has been featured as a soloist with the Ocean City Pops Orchestra and Jersey Shore Pops Orchestra.
 She has performed with the Capital Wind Symphony, the Trinity Chamber Orchestra, Bayside Brass Quintet, Monumental Brass Quintet, Category 5 Wind Ensemble, the Prince George's Philharmonic, BSO Academy, DC Strings and Heritage Trombones.
 As a Showband musician, she has entertained audiences aboard Carnival Cruise ships and at Busch Gardens Entertainment venues.